-He has worked extensively with John Surman with whom he has toured many international jazz festivals as both conductor and improviser, giving many performances of the award-winning album Proverbs and Songs (that received a Mercury award).
-He has given the premiere of Surman's concerto for saxophone and piano Ultimate Voyage as conductor and pianist and has transcribed and orchestrated the album Road to St Ives.
-They have released a duo album for ECM of improvised music for organ and saxophone, Rain on the Window, released April 08, and have performed improvised concerts as a duo in jazz festivals in Canada, Italy, Norway, UK, Poland and Germany.
+Howard works extensively with saxophonist John Surman with whom he has toured many international jazz festivals as both conductor and improviser, giving performances of Proverbs and Songs (nominated for the Mercury Award).
+As conductor and pianist he performed the premiere of Ultimate Voyage (Surman's concerto for saxophone and piano) and has transcribed and orchestrated the album Road to St Ives.
+Their duo album of improvised music for organ and saxophone, Rain on the Window, was released in 2008, followed by performances of improvised concerts in jazz festivals in Canada, Italy, Norway, UK, Poland and Germany.
 Howard also played for ‘Lifelines’, John Surman's commission from Huddersfield Contemporary Music Festival and BBC Radio 3 live from the London Jazz Festival.